Yenof/chat-panel/README.md

 Can hide the Pop out and Pop in buttons, except when the side panel is empty.

 Can disable the icon for the pop out windows.
+(Titlebar, Taskbar)

-"Export Log Date" allows you to select a date format for the .txt file created by Export Log.
+"Export Log Date" allows you to select a date format for the `.txt` file created by Export Log.

 By using "Enable My Name Color" and "My Name Color" you can set a name color for when a message has your username in the name field.